 In our case, we are faced with the realities at hand of COVID-19 itself, as well as everything that has gone along with it (public reaction, media coverage, etc).
 We could respond poorly, out of selfishness.
 We could respond well, out of ethical responsibility.
 Another option, aside from either of these, follows a principle that we see threaded throughout the entire Bible - sacrifice.
 Jesus gave Himself for us.
 He laid down his life for His friends.

 How can we apply this principle in our response to our current reality?
 One way to do this would be to make decisions that are beneficial for the groups that are at risk, as well as for the sake of not overwhelming the healthcare system, even if we wouldn’t otherwise be affected.
 Another way is to consider ways to interact with others as you go out that are both healthy and compassionate.

 Due to the cessation of in-person classes, our team is currently prayerfully considering what ministry activities will look like moving forward this semester.

 Weekly Meeting - Meetings at Euclid Church will not happen through the remainder of the semester.
-We’re considering virtual options for the month of April.
+We will transition this meeting to Zoom.
 Watch social media for updates.